Child Custody Factors in Indiana

 Overview of Child Custody Factors in Indiana

-While it's best to consult with a lawyer (especially in complex cases), you can get with a better understanding of the law by referring to a breakdown of the law written in plain language.
+While it's best to consult with a lawyer (especially in complex cases), you can gain a better understanding of the law when it's in plain language.
 See the chart below for a basic overview of child custody factors in Indiana.

 Statutes